This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Marinate the beef slices with the Marinade ingredients for 30 minutes.
-Heat up a wok with 1 tablespoon of cooking oil and stir-fry the marinated beef until they are half-done.
+- Marinate the beef slices with the marinade ingredients for 30 minutes.
+Heat a wok with 1 tablespoon of cooking oil and stir-fry the marinated beef until it is half-cooked.
 Dish out and set aside.

-- Heat up the remaining 1 tablespoon of oil and stir-fry the garlic and ginger until aromatic.
-Add the beef back into the wok and then the sauce.
+- Heat the remaining 1 tablespoon of oil and stir-fry the garlic and ginger until aromatic.
+Add the beef back into the wok, followed by the Sauce.

-- Continue to stir fry until the beef slices are almost done, then add the scallions.
-Do a few quick stirs.
+- Continue to stir-fry until the beef slices are almost done, then add the scallions.
+Stir briefly.
 Dish out and serve immediately with steamed rice.

 Video